dokku/dokku/docs/deployment/builders/cloud-native-buildpacks.md

 dokku builder:set node-js-app selected pack
 ```

+!!! info
-> Dokku will only select the `dockerfile` builder if both the `herokuish` and `pack` builders are not detected and a Dockerfile exists.
-See the [dockerfile builder documentation](/docs/deployment/builders/dockerfiles.md) for more information on how that builder functions.
+    Dokku will only select the `dockerfile` builder if both the `herokuish` and `pack` builders are not detected and a Dockerfile exists.
+See the [dockerfile builder documentation](/deployment/builders/dockerfiles) for more information on how that builder functions.

 ### Requirements